 We consider a loan to be delinquent when interest or principal payments have been delinquent for over 90 days.
-As of August 31, 2023, there was one delinquent loan totaling \$35,249.
+As of August 31, 2024, there was no delinquent loans.

 Due to the nature of our relationship with our borrowers, we have generally been willing to make accommodations and refinancing arrangements with borrowers whose payments are not current, including allowing interest only payments or foregoing payments of any kind for a period of time.
 Although no assurance is given to borrowers that we will be able or willing to refinance delinquent loans or make accommodations in response to delinquencies, we have on occasion aided borrowers in meeting their debt repayments without foreclosure.
 Accordingly, our delinquency experience cannot be compared to a commercial lender.